pierceforfears/game-changer/README.md

 # game-changer

 This is a MERN full-stack application that allows users to simultaneously search the  Gamestop website and Xbox One Marketplace with the help of the packages of axios and cheerio.
 The front-end of the application utilizes React for user interfaces.
-Node runs on the server-side of this application, and express handles the web requests there.
+Node runs on the server-side of this application, and express handles the web requests on the server.
 MySQL stores the data for this application.
 ---

 ## Table of Contents